My Dead Friend Zoe: Release

 My Dead Friend Zoe premiered at South by Southwest on March 9, 2024, where it won the Audience Award.
 In June 2024, Briarcliff Entertainment acquired the film.
 On October 19, it won the Grand Jury prize for Best Feature Narrative at the Woodstock Film Festival.
 It was theatrically released in the United States on February 28, 2025.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 75 out of 100, based on 20 critics, indicating "generally favorable" reviews.

 Valerie Complex of Deadline Hollywood called the film "a powerful testament to the resilience of the human spirit."
 Matt Donato of Collider praised Martin-Green's performance, while Brian Tallerico of RogerEbert.com also commended Harris, describing him as "one of our best living actors" in the supporting cast.

-Variety ranked "My Dead Friend Zoe" as one of the 10 Best Films of 2025.
+Variety ranked My Dead Friend Zoe as one of the 10 Best Films of 2025.